See also the article on Reporting Results and News, and the jargon dictionary.

 The abbreviations used to report the score when a ball has been peeled to the peg and pegged out are shown below.

-Peeling abbreviations are reported as lower case when part of a score +26tp and in upper case when referred to in text: He completed two TPs, a QnP and a TPO in the match.
+Peeling abbreviations are reported as lower-case when part of a score +26tp and in upper case when referred to in text, for example: He completed two TPs, a QnP and a TPO in the match.

 |STP||straight triple peel|